FOSS4GAcademy/GST104FOSS4GLabs/Module 6 Lab/QGIS 2.8 and Inkscape 0.91/Module 6 Lab.md

 ![Refugee Field Style Properties](figures/Refugee_Field_Style_Properties.png "Refugee Field Style Properties")

 13. Click OK to apply the style to the map.

 Notice that there is quite a bit of white on the map that is a bit overpowering.
 Additionally, Pakistan and the -99 countries are still missing.
 Let’s re-introduce and symbolize the missing countries while removing the white class.

 14. Clear the Filter for the UNHCR layer.
 15. Open the Style properties for the UNHCR… layer.
+16. Uncheck 'Link class boundaries'.
+This will allow us to introduce gaps between classes.
 16. Since the first two classes only range from 2 to 123,485, which is within the first standard deviation, let’s combine those two classes and re-use the lowest class for the -99 countries.
-Double-click on the values for the lowest class (2.0000 – 30083.0000) to edit the class bounds.
+Double-click on the values for the lowest class (2.00 – 30083.00) to edit the class bounds.
 17. Set the Lower value and Upper value both to -99 then click OK to set the new class bounds.
 See figure below for reference.

 ![Editing Class Bounds of Lowest Class](figures/Editing_Class_Bounds_of_Lowest_Class.png "Editing Class Bounds of Lowest Class")